daos-stack/daos/NewDocs/DAOS Docker.md

 `docker run -it -d --privileged --cap-add=ALL --name server -v /dev:/dev daos`

-> Note: If you want to be more selective with the devices that are exported to the container, individual devices should be listed and exported as volume via the -v option.
-In this case, the hugepages devices should also be added to the command line via -v /dev/hugepages:/dev/hugepages and -v /dev/hugepages-1G:/dev/hugepages-1G
+Optional: - If you want to be more selective with the devices that are exported to the container, individual devices should be listed and exported as volume via the -v option.
+In this case, the hugepages devices should also be added to the command line.
+`/dev/hugepages:/dev/hugepages and -v /dev/hugepages-1G:/dev/hugepages-1G`

 > Warning: If Docker is being run on a non-Linux system (e.g., OSX), -v /dev:/dev should be removed from the command line.